 Students in the Department of Art & Art History have the opportunity to study abroad at Dickinson programs or partner programs in Norwich, Toulouse, Bologna, Bremen, Rome and Florence.
 It is important to consult with your advisor during sophmore year to determine the program that will work best for you.

-Students majoring in art history or studio art can pursue their studies at the University of East Anglia, Norwich England for a full year.
-East Anglia offers a complete curriculum in art history, from introductory-level courses through advanced, upper-level topics courses.
+Students majoring in art history can pursue their studies at the University of East Anglia in Norwich, England, for a full year.
+East Anglia offers a complete curriculum in art history, from introductory-level courses through advanced upper-level courses.
 Museum studies also comprise a significant part of the curriculum, and Dickinson students have the opportunity to take these courses as well.

-The program of Syracuse University in Florence is one of the most well-established and successful foreign study programs in the country for the study of art history and architectural design.
-Dickinson majors in art history and studio art have studied for a semester or full year at Syracuse in Florence for the past fifteen years, and some have gone on to complete M.A. degrees there after graduation.
+Syracuse University's program in Florence is one of the most well-established and successful foreign study programs in the country for the study of art history and architectural design.
+Dickinson majors in art history and studio art have studied for a semester or full year at Syracuse in Florence for the past 15 years, and some have gone on to complete M.A. degrees there after graduation.
 A full range of art history courses are offered in English by leading scholars in the field, and students typically live with Italian host families.
 A prior knowledge of Italian is not necessary.

 The Department of Art & Art History also has a formal affiliation with Syracuse in Florence, which entitles all accepted Dickinson students an automatic $1,000 tuition deduction.
 The pre-architecture program requires a studio portfolio for admission.